 I have been very fortunate to supervise and work with several BSc, MSc, and PhD students, as well as teach a few MSc courses.
-Below is a list of the courses I’ve taught and assisted in, and a list of students with a brief description of their work.
+In addition to my own PhD and MSc students, I have been lucky enough to work with some extremely talented students through summer programs and workshops.
+Below is a list of the courses I’ve taught and assisted in, and a list of students with a brief description of what we’ve worked on together.

 PhD Theses:

-1. Princy Tahina (2021-2025).
+- Princy Tahina (2021-2025).
 Joint PhD student at Radboud University (Nijmegen, NL) and KU Leuven (Leuven, BE).
-Princy is a PhD student working on developing methods for combining multiple (and often heteroskedastic) sources of time-series data of stars from independent telescopes.
+Princy is a PhD student working on developing statistical and machine learning methods for combining multiple (and often heteroskedastic) sources of time-series data of stars from independent telescopes.
 The aim of Princy’s work is to better combine independent data to aid in the time-series modelling of variable stars.

-2. Luc IJspeert (2019-2024).
+- Luc IJspeert (2019-2024).
 PhD student at KU Leuven (Leuven, BE).
-Luc is an FWO Aspirant PhD fellowship recipient working on the general identification and characterisation of pulsating star and binary star signals in space based photometric data, i.e. TESS data.
+Luc is an FWO Aspirant PhD fellowship recipient working on the general identification and characterisation of pulsating star and binary star signals in space based photometric data, i.e. TESS data using a combination of statistical methods, algorithm development, and machine learning techniques.
 Some of Luc’s work on identifying a sample of intermediate- to high-mass stars in eclipsing binaries has been published here!

 MSc Theses:

-1. Lieven Govaerts (2021-2022).
+- Lieven Govaerts (2021-2022).
 MSc Statistics student at KU Leuven (Leuven, BE).
-Lieven is a student in the Master of Statistics program who is working on developing flexible models to describe various sources of ‘noise‘ in astronomical time-series.
+Lieven is a student in the Master of Statistics program who is working on developing flexible models using Gaussian Processes to describe various sources of ‘noise‘ in astronomical time-series.
+Successfully defended in June 2022.

-2. Aphiwe Bangiso (2021-2022).
+- Aphiwe Bangiso (2021-2022).
 MSc Data Science student at The University of Cape Town (Cape Town, South Africa).
-Aphiwe has been tackling the difficult problem of classifying the different types of variable stars observed with the MeerLICHT six-filter telescope located at Sutherland Observatory in South Africa.
+Aphiwe has been tackling the difficult problem of building a Machine Learning classifier based on time series attributes to classify the different types of variable stars observed with the MeerLICHT six-filter telescope located at Sutherland Observatory in South Africa.
+Successfully defended in May 2022.

-3. Wout Piot (2019-2020).
+- Wout Piot (2019-2020).
 MSc Astronomy at KU Leuven (Leuven, BE).
 Wout successfully defended his MSc thesis in 2020 at KU Leuven.
-Wout’s work investigated circularization and synchronisation rates in a sample of eclipsing binaries observed by the Kepler space telescope.
+Wout’s work investigated statistical properties of circularization and synchronisation rates in a sample of eclipsing binaries observed by the Kepler space telescope.
+Successfully defended in June 2020.

 MSc Research Projects: (1 semester; 3 ECTS)